amazon-archives/support-chat-bot/1_StaticWebHosting/README.md

 1. Wait for the `supportchatbot-webapp` stack to reach a status of `CREATE_COMPLETE`.

-1. With the `supportchatbot-webapp` stack selected, click on the **Outputs** tab and click on the WebsiteURL link.
+1. With the `supportchatbot-webapp` stack selected, click on the **Resources** tab and click on the WebsiteURL link.

 1. Verify the Support Chatbot home page is loading properly and move on to the next module, [User Management](../2_UserManagement).
 ![Support Chatbot homepage screenshot](../images/home-page.png)